Luzon: After Spanish colonization

 A few months after this, MacArthur expressed his belief that an attempt to recapture the Philippines was necessary.
 The U.S. Pacific Commander Admiral Chester Nimitz and Chief of Naval Operations Admiral Ernest King both opposed this idea, arguing that it must wait until victory was certain.
 MacArthur had to wait two years for his wish; it was 1944 before a campaign to recapture the Philippines was launched.
 The island of Leyte was the first objective of the campaign, which was captured by the end of December 1944.
 This was followed by the attack on Mindoro and later, Luzon.

 The end of the World War necessitated decolonization due to rising nationalist movements across the world's many colonies.
 Subsequently, the Philippines gained independence from the United States.
 Luzon then arose to become the most developed island in the Philippines.
 However, the lingering poverty and inequality caused by the long dictatorship of US-supported dictator, Ferdinand Marcos, gave rise to the Philippine diaspora and many people from Luzon have migrated elsewhere and had established large overseas communities; mainly in the United States, Hong Kong, Singapore and Saudi Arabia.
 Eventually, the People Power Revolution led by Corazon Aquino and Cardinal Jaime Sin, removed Marcos and his cronies from power and they fled to Hawaii where the US granted them asylum.
 The following administrations are subsequently managing the political and economic recovery of the Philippines with the particular aim of spreading development outside of Luzon and into the more isolated provinces of the Visayas and Mindanao.
+During the administration of Ferdinand Marcos' son, Bongbong Marcos, Luzon became a destination of American and Japanese investments, it being the location of the Luzon Economic Corridor.

 Geography

 Luzon island alone has an area of 109964.9 km2, making it the world's 15th largest island.
 It is bordered on the west by the South China Sea (Luzon Sea in Philippine territorial waters), on the east by the Philippine Sea, and on the north by the Luzon Strait containing the Babuyan Channel and Balintang Channel.
 The mainland is roughly rectangular in shape and has the long Bicol Peninsula protruding to the southeast.

-Luzon is roughly divided into four sections; Northern Luzon, Central and Southern Luzon, and the National Capital Region.
+Luzon is roughly divided into four sections; Northern Luzon, Central Luzon, Southern Luzon, and Southeastern Luzon.